Luke Spencer: Luke and Fluke

 Luke is released from the hospital after being rescued from the Miscavige institute on February 27, 2014.
-Unknown to everyone, Luke has undergone a radical mental change while he was there.
-Tracy and Lulu believe he was drugged.
-On March 6, after his recovery, Luke proposes to Tracy and she says "yes", after some thought.
+Luke has undergone a radical mental change unbeknownst to everyone.
+On March 6, after his recovery, Luke proposes to Tracy in which she accepts.
 He starts taking an interest in ELQ, and decides to work with Tracy.
-Ned Ashton doesn't trust Luke, because Luke tried to kill him after Ned discovered Luke having large sums of money in his office, plus Ned believed he would ruin ELQ.
-Ned tries to convince his mother Tracy not to trust him.
-His pleas fall on deaf ears and she tells him to leave the house.
-It is soon revealed Luke is Julian Jerome's bankroller and the true head of the Jerome Crime Family.
-He wants to use ELQ to fund his drug operation and launder the drug money.
-He suddenly develops a penchant for younger women and hits on Kiki Jerome many times.
+However, Ned Ashton doesn't trust Luke, because Luke tried to kill him after Ned discovered Luke having large sums of money in his office, plus Ned believed he would ruin ELQ, and tries to convince his mother Tracy not to trust him, but instead she tells him to leave the house.

+It is soon revealed Luke is Julian Jerome's bankroller and the true head of the Jerome Crime Family, and wants to use ELQ to fund his drug operation and launder the drug money, and develops a penchant for younger women and hits on Kiki Jerome many times.
 Kiki goes to Ned and Michael Corinthos with the information.
-Tracy and Luke finally marry at the Nurses Ball in May an impromptu ceremony and afterwards Ned reveals Tracy has been fired as ELQ's CEO, due to the board voting her nephew Michael in as CEO as payback for her marrying Luke.
-Later, Julian, growing tired of Luke's ambitions and wanting nothing to do with drugs, tells Luke he wants to quit the mob.
-Luke hires a gunman to shoot his son Lucas Jones and then tries to finish the job while he is at the hospital, but Julian sees him and stops him.
+Tracy and Luke finally marry at the Nurses Ball in May, and afterwards Ned reveals Tracy has been fired as ELQ's CEO, due to the board voting her nephew Michael in as CEO as payback for her marrying Luke.

+Later, Julian, growing tired of Luke's ambitions, tells Luke he wants to quit the mob.
+Luke later hires a gunman to shoot his son Lucas Jones and then tries to finish the job while he is at the hospital, but Julian sees him and stops him.
 On May 29, it was revealed the real Luke, drugged and weak, is being held at Miscavige.
-His kidnapper, a Luke look-alike Cesar Faison, brags about his conquests with Tracy and how his family knows nothing about the truth.
+His kidnapper, later known as "Fluke", a Cesar Faison who looks identical to Luke, brags about his conquests with Tracy and how his family knows nothing about the truth.
 He then leaves and returns to the city.
-The kidnapper, now known as "Fluke", soon threatens Spencer Cassadine after he learns Fluke wants to hurt Uncle Sonny.
-In January 2015, Fluke was suspected of possibly being Bill Eckert.
-He denied it several times.
-However, on February 6, after conspiring to commit mass murder by placing a bomb in the Haunted Star while it was full of people, it was revealed by the police the fingerprints of "the man we have in custody", presumably Fluke, are actually those of Luke Spencer.
-Meanwhile, in his cell, Fluke makes fun of all the fantastic theories people have proposed about his identity.
-Then, on February 9, 2015, it is revealed he is the actual Lucas Lorenzo Spencer.
+Fluke soon threatens Spencer Cassadine after he wants to hurt Uncle Sonny.

+In January 2015, Fluke was suspected of possibly being Bill Eckert, but had denied it several times.
+However, on February 6, after conspiring to commit mass murder by placing a bomb in the Haunted Star while it was full of people, it was revealed by the police that the fingerprints of "the man we have in custody", who was presumably Fluke, are actually those of Luke Spencer.
+Meanwhile, in his cell, Fluke makes fun of all the theories people have proposed about his identity.
+Then, on February 9, 2015, it is revealed he is the actual Luke Spencer.
 He stands trial and is sentenced to Shadybrook after biting off part of Scott Baldwin's ear.